 Day 8: Depending on birding priorities, and if road conditions permit, we may drive the Geronimo Trail from Douglas to Animas.
 It will take us through one of the most remote sections of the Lower 48.
 We don’t expect many new species for the trip, other than perhaps Juniper Titmouse, but the scenery is spectacular and we often get our best views of Zone-tailed Hawk along the way.
-If there has been a good rain, this road can be tricky, and we may choose instead to spend another early morning around Sierra Vista, visiting riparian areas in the San Pedro River Riparian National Conservation Area, one of the Nature Conservancy’s “Last Great Places.”
-Gray Hawk breeds here, and Abert’s Towhees are fairly numerous.
+If there has been a good rain, this road can be tricky, and we may choose instead to spend another early morning in the Huachuca Mountains chasing a rarity that might be around.

-Later we’ll drive to the west side of the Chiricahua Mountains, stopping to look for Swainson’s Hawk, Scaled Quail, and Bendire’s and Crissal Thrashers in the grasslands and mesquites of the Sulphur Springs Valley near Whitewater Draw or in the yucca grasslands east of Portal before driving into magnificent Cave Creek Canyon.
+Later we’ll drive to the Chiricahua Mountains, stopping to look for Swainson’s Hawk, Scaled Quail, and Bendire’s and Crissal Thrashers near Rodeo inear before driving into magnificent Cave Creek Canyon.
 Night in Portal.